• Kirk McManus headshot

 Research summary

-Dr. Kirk McManus’ cancer research program aims to:
+Dr. Kirk McManus’ research program is focused on addressing three key questions:

-His program also offers innovative training for undergraduate, graduate, and post-graduate trainees, preparing them for careers in research, industry, biotech, health delivery, education, and policy development.
+His training program offers innovative opportunities for undergraduate, graduate, and post-graduate trainees, preparing them for careers in research, industry, bio-tech, health delivery, education, and policy development.

 Research interests